ayang629/IoT_Messaging_Brokers/README.md

 To come:
 	script to run installations/configurations on PI's

 	script to plug in data analysis document

 REQUIREMENTS:

 	bash - >3

-	mosca - 1.*.* (for mosca broker)
+	mosca - 1.*.* (for mosca broker; files should be included in node_modules directory)

-	mosquitto - 1.4.* (for mosquitto server/simple client)
+	mosquitto - 1.4.* (Either go to mosquitto.org or use brew install mosquitto if you have homebrew)

 	mqtt - 3.*.*

+	mqttjs - 1.9.* (files should be already included in node_modules directory)

-	nodejs - 4.*.*
+	nodejs - 4.*.* (go to nodejs.org to install)

-	ponte - 0.0.16 (for ponte broker)
+	ponte - 0.0.16 (for ponte broker; run npm install ponte bunyan -g to install globally)

 	python - 2.7+ (for paho)

-	redis - 3.*.* (for mosca/ponte)
+	redis - 3.*.* (for mosca/ponte; go to redis.io and download the latest stable version)

 The servers take one of 3 options: mosca, mosquitto, and ponte.
-Currently, only the mosca server is implemented.
 The mosca server will take whatever information it receives and output it into a data file called data.txt.
 To terminate the server, simply provide a SIGINT (ctrl-c) command, which will trigger a trap to clean up the background process (i.e: the redis server).